gooddata/gooddata-ui-sdk/tools/i18n-toolkit/README.md

     intl: true, //OPTIONAL, same as "--intl" option on command line
     html: true, //OPTIONAL, same as "--html" option on command line
     usage: true, //OPTIONAL, same as "--usage" option on command line
+    comments: true, //OPTIONAL, same as "--comments" option on command line
     debug: true, //OPTIONAL, same as "--debug" option on command line
     //REQUIRED if usage=true, source files with code from tool reads and parse usage of localisations messages
     source: "src/**/*.{ts,js,tsx,jsx}",